prabh8331/Daily_coding_practice/SQL/day1.md

-# query all columns for all american cites in the city table with populations larger than 100000. the countrycode for america is usa
+### query all columns for all american cites in the city table with populations larger than 100000. the countrycode for america is usa

-table name -- city
+### City

 | Field | Type |
 | --- | --- |